SOUTHWEST FINLAND – CITIES

-Southwest Finland is lead by the city of Turku.
+Southwest Finland is led by the city of Turku.
 Also, smaller cities, such as Pori, Rauma, Salo, Pargas and Uusikaupunki offer superb quality of life.
-Either the city centre, countryside or even harsh outer archipelago, Southwest Finland offers reasonable living costs with many housing options.
+Either the city centre, the countryside or even the harsh outer archipelago, Southwest Finland offers reasonable living costs with many housing options.

 A PIECE OF PARADISE

 The “largest” archipelago town in the world has become reality, when five municipalities in Finland became one in 1.1.2009.

 With more than 10 000 islands and islets outspread over 5500 square kilometres, of which 80 per cent is water, the beautiful, Archipelago Sea is a pearl for the inhabitants, summer guests and tourists.
 Come and see yourself!